 The ingredients are simple.
 Rice, soy sauce, sesame oil, eggs, carrots, green onions and frozen peas are what you need to create these.
+The rice needs to be cooked ahead of time and chilled.
+This is a great use for leftover rice.

 Mexican Street Corn Fritters is another recipe you could try using mainly pantry ingredients and canned or frozen corn.